8.6. Exercises: Interfaces and Polymorphism¶

 You will practice implementing interfaces by playing around with a small ice

 cream store.
-It consists of a refrigerated display Case
+It consists of a refrigerated display Case, which contains

 objects.